-- Unfinished Tales.
+-Unfinished Tales.
 The Disaster of the Gladden Fields

-The fact, that Isildur's force was already near Thranduil's borders, when they had passed the Gladden Fields indicates at a much more southerly extension of the elven realm than in the late Third Age.
+The fact, that Isildur's force was already near Thranduil's border when they had passed the Gladden Fields hints at a much more southerly border of the elven realm than in the late Third Age.